MassOS-Linux/MassOS/installation-guide.md

 ```
 adduser
 ```
 It will ask you a few questions, including whether the account should be an administrator or not.
 If you're the main user of the system, you should answer `y` here.
-By default, administrators are added to the `wheel` and `netdev` groups.
-Users in `wheel` can run commands as root with `sudo`, and users in `netdev` can manage network interfaces and connections with NetworkManager.
+By default, administrators are added to the `wheel`, `netdev` and `lpadmin` groups.
+Users in `wheel` can run commands as root with `sudo`.
+Users in `netdev` can manage network interfaces and connections with NetworkManager.
+Users in `lpadmin` can manage printing with CUPS.
 # Installing additional firmware
 Some hardware, such as wireless or graphics cards, may require non-free firmware "blobs" in order to function properly.
 If you are the owner of such a device, you can install the most common non-free firmware using the following commands:
 ```